charity-bit/Instagram-Clone/README.md

 ```

-- Assuming you already created an application, You can now run the application.
+- Assuming you already created the application database, You can now run the application.

 ## Run the application using